-K1: Usually, exam questions refer to topics discussed in class or, in any case, included in the learning programme as presented at the beginning of the course.
-This being a course by the name of International Strategic Management its learning programme aims at allowing the students to understand the issues related to the strategic aspects of international operations of a company.
+K1: Exam questions refer to topics discussed in class.
+This course, named International Strategic Management, aims to enable students to understand the issues related to the strategic aspects of a company's international operations.
 Therefore, by answering correctly to the exam questions asked in the individual written exam, the students show that they have gained an understanding of the challenges facing companies operating in a globalised environment.

-Moreover, the business simulation requires the students to grasp these challenges and act -albeit in a simulated environment- to assess them and to find ways to face them successfully.
-The outcome of the simulation and the report they write to analyse it will also allow assessing to which extent they have gained an understanding of the challenges facing companies operating in a globalised environment.
+Moreover, the group project requires the students to grasp these challenges, to assess them, and to find ways to face them successfully.
+The outcome of the presentation and the written report will also allow assessing to which extent they have gained an understanding of the challenges facing companies operating in a globalised environment.

-- K2: During the lectures as well as in the preparation for the presentations on selected managerial topics of strategic relevance the students learn to assess strategy alternatives and to apply adequate methodologies in designing strategies and implementing them.
-Thereby they learn to solve managerial problems as they emerge in the course of the simulation. - S1: Assessing presentations and progress in the simulation allows to ascertain that students have acquired adequate communication and presentation skills.
-The simulation allows to check and ascertain their acquisition of decision making capability as well as the ability to devise creative solutions to the management problems they encounter. - S2: Both in the preparation for presentations and in the business simulation the students improve their interpersonal skills, such as working in teams, motivating and convincing other people, solving conflicts and develop mutual, and particularly intercultural, understanding and empathy. - IP1: By successfully passing the International Strategic Management course, the students shall demonstrate that they have internalised an international perspective in considering their managerial strategies and decisions. - IP2: By completing the business simulation and their group presentations the students shall demonstrate that they are able to work in (and lead) international teams in an efficient way. - BW1: Through the lectures, personal study, presentations and the simulation, the students shall learn how to apply academic knowledge for practical problems.
-By being positively assessed for the presentations and the simulation they shall prove that they have learnt to apply their knowledge to practical problems. - T2: Through discussions in class and group presentations the students become aware of the diverse impacts of changes in politics, economics, culture on society, and learn how to take them into consideration for management decisions.
+- K2: During the case studies discussions and the business presentation, students learn to assess strategic alternatives and apply appropriate methodologies in designing and implementing strategies.
+Through this process, they develop the skills to solve managerial problems. - S1: Assessing presentations helps determine whether students have acquired proficient communication and presentation skills.
+In-class discussions ascertain their development of decision-making and critical-thinking capabilities, as well as their ability to devise solutions to management problems. - S2: Both in the preparation for presentations and in in-class group activities students improve their interpersonal skills, such as working in teams, motivating, and convincing other people, solving conflicts and develop mutual, and particularly intercultural, understanding and empathy. - IP1: By successfully passing the International Strategic Management course, the students shall demonstrate that they have internalised an international perspective in considering their managerial strategies and decisions. - IP2: By participating in in-class group activities and working on the group project (report and presentation), students shall demonstrate their ability to work efficiently in international teams. - BW1: Through lectures, personal study, and case studies, students will learn how to apply academic knowledge to practical problems.
+Positive assessments for presentations and the report will demonstrate their ability to apply this knowledge effectively. - T2: Through discussions in class and group presentations, students become aware of the diverse impacts of changes in politics, economics, and culture on society.
+They also learn how to take these factors into consideration for making effective management decisions.